Skip to content

 Championing the Most Promising Research

-OCRA has awarded over 350 grants to top scientists at more than 90 leading medical centers around the world.
-With an annual budget of over $7 million, our grants have enabled a series of discoveries that have accelerated our journey toward a cure.
+OCRA has awarded over 400 grants to top scientists at 100 leading medical centers around the world, enabling a series of discoveries that have accelerated our journey toward a cure.
 All of our grants involve a rigorous review process to ensure that only the most outstanding research projects are funded.

 • Collaborative Research Development Grant

-Launched in 2004, this grant provides funds for research projects that involve several investigators within one institution or collaborations between groups in multiple institutions.
+Launched in 2004, this grant provides funds for research projects focusing on ovarian cancer and/or related gynecologic cancer research, that involve several investigators within one institution or collaborations between groups in multiple institutions.
 Support of $300,000 annually for three years, for a total of $900,000, will be awarded to the institution(s) where the recipients will conduct the research.

 • Collaborative Research Development Grant – Microsoft AI for Health